void-linux/void-docs/src/contributing/void-docs/submitting.md

 ## Forking

-To fork the repository a [github account](https://github.com/join) is needed.
+To fork the repository a [GitHub account](https://github.com/join) is needed.
-After the account is created follow github's [guide](https://help.github.com/en/articles/fork-a-repo) on setting up a fork.
+After the account is created follow GitHub's [guide](https://help.github.com/en/articles/fork-a-repo) on setting up a fork.

 Clone the repository onto your computer, enter it, and create a new branch: